 Interestingly, the British Colonial administrator that Frere was named after- Sir Henry Bartle Edward Frere, never set foot on the mountain.
 To my knowledge, nor did he even visit Australia.
 The Scottish colonist and explorer that did name it in 1873- George Elphinstone Dalrymple, also didn’t climb it.

-The first European to scale the mountain was locally-renowned explorer, prospector and from what I’ve researched, a prolific racist called Christie Palmerston, who reached the top in 1886 after being guided by several Noongyanbudda Ngadjon men.
+The first European to scale this mountain was Christie Palmerston, who reached the top in 1886 after being guided by several Noongyanbudda Ngadjon men.

 From Josephine Falls along the Eastern trail to the summit, tin miners also blazed a rough track and mined a claim close to the peak.